Fraternity & Sorority Life Housing Policies

 - Chapters will request new or replacement cards from Housing Services, which will be confirmed with SLICE.
 Any associated costs will be charged to the chapter’s on-campus account

-Other policies related to access in a Greek Chapter facility:
+Other policies related to access in a fraternity and sorority life chapter facility:

 - Replacement of damaged or lost metal keys issued will be charged a fee of $150 or more, depending on the area.

-- The Greek Organization may not access the mechanical rooms (electrical, plumbing, data/telecommunications closet, etc.) or roof areas of the facility (roof access panels are locked by Carnegie Mellon and may not be opened by the Greek Organization for any reason).
+- The fraternity and sorority life organization may not access the mechanical rooms (electrical, plumbing, data/telecommunications closet, etc.) or roof areas of the facility (roof access panels are locked by Carnegie Mellon and may not be opened by the fraternity and sorority life organization for any reason).

 - For more information on access, visit the Housing access website.